Axios’ Dan Primack on ‘the most polarizing startup that exists’ – TechCrunch

 We ran a bit long because we were having fun, fitting in some conversation surrounding the notes from the SEC regarding the now-dead and then-fraudulent Rothenberg Ventures.
 More on that here if you want to get angry.

 And finally, Vision Fund 2.
 It’s been a big source of interest for everyone on the show, and we expect whatever the second-act Vision Fund winds up becoming to be a big damn deal.
-The fund will invest in more than just consumer marketplaces, in fact, it’s eyeing more AI businesses and even biotech.
+The fund will invest in more than just consumer marketplaces; in fact, it’s eyeing more AI businesses and even biotech.
 That should be interesting.

 All that and we have a lot more good stuff coming.
 Thanks for listening to the show, and we’ll be right back.